inspiration

 Tiny house living kitchens work best as compact galleys with storage pushed to the walls.
 Build a pull-out pantry that slides out from a 6-inch gap between cabinets, storing spices and canned goods vertically.
 Use upper cabinets to the ceiling and keep the counter clear with appliance garages.

-Tiny house living thrives when every square inch serves multiple purposes through smart design that makes small spaces feel generous..
-Hyper-realistic 3/4 view of a tiny house kitchen galley with pull-out pantry extended, narrow aisle, upper cabinets to ceiling.
-Materials: white oak floor, matte white cabinets, brushed steel pulls, white quartz counters.
-Warm diffused window light, creamy neutrals with steel accents.
-Mood: efficient, compact, organized.
-Shallow depth of field, sharp details, bal
+Tiny house living hacks work best when every square inch serves multiple purposes through smart design that makes small spaces feel generous rather than cramped..
+Compact tiny house galley kitchen with pull-out pantry extended, upper cabinets to ceiling, and white quartz counters

 Prompt: Nature documentary captured on Hasselblad X2D 100C with XCD 90V lens at f/4.
 Hyper-realistic 3/4 view of a tiny house kitchen galley with pull-out pantry extended, narrow aisle, upper cabinets to ceiling.
 Materials: white oak floor, matte white cabinets, brushed steel pulls, white quartz counters.
 Warm diffused window light, creamy neutrals with steel accents.
 Mood: efficient, compact, organized.
 Shallow depth of field, sharp details, balanced composition, soft shadows, visible room context.
 No text, no logos, no watermarks.